dehezhang2/Notes/3402/CS3402_Database_System.md

   * A VIEW is a virtual table that does not physically exist.

   * A view contains rows and columns, just like a real table.
-The fields in a

-    view are fields from one or more real tables in the database.
+The fields in a view are fields from **one or more real tables** in the database.

-  * You can add SQL functions, WHERE, and JOIN statements to a view and present the data as if the data were coming from one single table.
+  * You can add SQL functions, WHERE, and JOIN statements to a view and present the data **as if the data were coming from one single table**.

   * A view always shows up-to-date data!
-The database engine recreates the data, using the view's SQL statement, every time a user queries a view.
+The database engine recreates the data(automatically), using the view's SQL statement, every time a user queries a view.

   * When you update record(s) in a VIEW, it updates the records in the underlying tables that make up the View.
 However, most SQL-based DBMSs restrict that a modification is permitted through a view ONLY IF the view is defined in terms of ONE underlying table.